SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 All configured global settings, as described in #2 above, should be placed under the prefix `hystrix:threadpool:default:`.
 Here is an example which configures the default number of threads in all thread pools to be 20: `hystrix:threadpool:default:coreSize=20`

-If you wish to configure the settings for a thread pool in code, you will have to make use of the [`HystrixThreadPoolOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.Hystrix.Core/HystrixThreadPoolOptions.cs) type found in the `Steeltoe.CircuitBreaker.Hystrix.Core` package.
+If you wish to configure the settings for a thread pool in code, you will have to make use of the [`HystrixThreadPoolOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.HystrixBase/HystrixThreadPoolOptions.cs) type found in the `Steeltoe.CircuitBreaker.HystrixBase` package.
 More information on how to use this type and configure thread pool settings will follow in later sections.

 All configured pool specific settings, as described in #4 above, should be placed under the prefix `hystrix:threadpool:HYSTRIX_THREADPOOL_KEY:`, where `HYSTRIX_THREADPOOL_KEY` is the "name" of the thread pool.
 Note that the default name of the thread pool used by a command, if not overridden, will be the command group name applied to the command.
 Here is an example which configures the number of threads for the Hystrix thread pool with the "name"=foobar to be 40:
 `hystrix:threadpool:foobar:coreSize=40`